WACH: Ownership changes

 FCVS eventually bought two other stations, WKCH-TV (now WTNZ) in Knoxville, Tennessee, and WEVU-TV (now WZVN-TV) in Naples, Florida.
 FCVS sold its entire television division to Ellis Communications in 1993.
-Ellis merged with AFLAC to form Raycom Media in 1996.
+Ellis merged with Aflac's broadcasting division to form Raycom Media in 1996.
 Raycom merged with The Liberty Corporation, owner of NBC affiliate WIS (channel 10), in 2005.

 Raycom could not keep both stations because the Federal Communications Commission's duopoly rules at the time prohibited the common ownership of two of the four highest-rated television stations in a single market.
 Additionally, Columbia has only eight full-power stations, too few to permit a duopoly in any case.
 The FCC requires a market to have eight unique station owners once a duopoly is formed.
 Ultimately, Raycom opted to keep long-dominant WIS and put WACH on the market.
 On March 27, 2006, Raycom announced it would sell WACH and 11 other stations to Barrington Broadcasting.
 The transaction was completed on August 11, 2006.

 On February 28, 2013, Barrington Broadcasting announced it would merge with the Sinclair Broadcast Group in a $370 million deal.
 The sale was completed on November 25.